Order of the Crown of Italy

 The Order of the Crown of Italy (Ordine della Corona d'Italia or OCI) was founded as a national order in 1868 by King Vittorio Emanuele II, to commemorate the unification of Italy in 1861.
 It was awarded in five degrees for civilian and military merit.
-Today the Order of the Crown has been replaced by the Order of Merit of Savoy and is still conferred on new knights by the current head of the house of Vittorio Emanuele, Prince of Naples.
+Today the Order of the Crown has been replaced by the Order of Merit of Savoy and is still conferred on new knights by the current disputed head of the house, Emanuele Filiberto, Prince of Venice.

 The order has been suppressed by law since the foundation of the Republic in 1946.
 However, Umberto II did not abdicate his position as fons honorum and it remained under his Grand Mastership as a dynastic order.
 While the continued use of those decorations conferred prior to 1951 is permitted in Italy, the crowns on the ribbons issued before 1946 must be substituted for as many five pointed stars on military uniforms.